Apply today — you could get a loan for up to $1,300. Applications close Dec. 31, 2024. Explore Emerald Advance® Loan

 • The student must be enrolled or taking courses at an eligible education institution.

-• The student must be taking higher education course or courses to get a degree or other recognized education credential or to get or improve job skills.
+• The student must be taking a higher education course or courses to get a degree or other recognized education credential or to get or improve job skills.

-Other tax benefits
+Other tax benefits and deductions

 Was this topic helpful?